codechimp-org/ha-menu/README.md

 Unzip and copy the HA Menu app to your Applications folder

 You will have needed to enable Allow app's downloaded from App Store and identified developers enabled in Security & Privacy Settings to run.

+For the server connection you can use your local ip:port as per the example, an external facing address you have setup via DuckDNS or similar, or your Nabu Casa URL.
+Ensure you prefix with http:// or https:// as appropriate.

 To create a token within HA, login to HA and click on your profile.
 Under Long Lived Access Tokens, create a new token, give it a name and copy the token value into HA Menu preferences.